International Business Available Sessions

 About the Program

 Internationalize your profile and acquire business skills applicable to both the French- and English-speaking worlds, all while broadening your global perspective.
-In this program, designed for students at all levels of French language ability, you’ll have the option to take business courses at the CEA Study Center or alongside French and other international students—in your choice of English or French—at ESSCA École de Management.
+Many courses incorporate an active learning style that takes you out of the classroom and into the city, lending real-world context to lessons learned in the classroom.
 An Early Start option in the Fall semester allows you to jump start your language learning before the program starts.

 - 15 - 21